howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 </Instruction>

-As mentioned above, the `where` filter currently doesn't work in the Prisma API.
-We're still including the code here as a comment to show you how it will work once the [bug](https://github.com/graphcool/prisma/issues/1734) is fixed.

-Otherwise the code seems pretty straightforward.
+The code seems pretty straightforward.
 As mentioned before, the subscription resolver is provided as the value for a `subscribe` field inside a plain JavaScript object.

 The `Prisma` binding instance on the `context` also exposes a `subscription` object which proxies the subscriptions from the Prisma GraphQL API.
 This function is used to resolve subscriptions and push the event data to subscribed clients.
 Prisma is taking care of all the complexity of handling the realtime functionality under the hood.